MylesScholz/OBP-Script/README.md

    1. Navigate to the target file.
    2. Left click on the target file to select it.
    3. Right click on the target file and click "Copy as Path", or press Ctrl + Shift + C, to copy the file path.
-   4. Click the terminal window in which Merge_Process.bat is running.
+   4. Click the terminal window in which the script is running.
    5. When prompted for a file path, right click, or press Ctrl + V, to paste the file path.
    6. Press Enter to submit the file path.